-The Kane County Health Department is dedicated to supporting our community in addressing the increasing opioid overdose epidemic by supplying police departments, substance use treatment centers, schools, workplaces, churches and the public with life-saving Naloxone (brand name: Narcan), a medication used to reverse an overdose caused by opioids.
+The Kane County Health Department is dedicated to supporting our community in addressing the increasing opioid overdose epidemic by supplying police departments, substance use treatment centers, schools, workplaces, churches and the public with life-saving naloxone, a medication used to reverse an overdose caused by opioids.
 We also support community organizations who work with at-risk populations to reduce opioid overdose deaths.

 If you or a loved one is struggling with substance use, contact the Illinois Helpline at 833-234-6343 or text "HELP" to 833234.
 The Helpline is free and confidential, and you don’t need to have insurance to access treatment.

-Email the Opioid Overdose Prevention and Narcan Distribution Program
+Email the Opioid Overdose Prevention and Naloxone Distribution Program